kyungjae-lee/engineers-notebook/operating-systems/introduction-to-operating-systems.md

 ### I/O Structure

-* Storage is only one of many types of I/O devices within a computer.
+* Storage is just one of many types of I/O devices within a computer.

 * A large portion of operating system code is dedicated to managing I/O, both because of its importance to the reliability and performance of a system and because of the varying nature of the devices.